 I am a fan of applying gaming principles (gamification) but I am also a fan of playing games to learn.
-While most games are not specifically designed for instructional purposes and many instructional games are not much more than a dressed up worksheet there is much to learn from games that are not specifically designed to teach.
+While most games are not specifically designed for instructional purposes and many instructional games are not much more than a dressed-up worksheet.

 If students played the game “cut the rope” different levels help them to understand different things.
 Physics principals are obvious but as I am playing this one particular level involving a rocket that needs to be launched in a particular direction, this could teach several geometry concepts.
 Radius, tangent line to a circle and more.